Latest Record Project, Volume 1: Critical reception

-While the album charted in the Top Ten in half a dozen countries, it received a "mixed or average" response, scoring 52 / 100 on review aggregator Metacritic.
+While the album charted in the top ten in half a dozen countries, it received a "mixed or average" response from critics, scoring 52 out of 100 on review aggregator Metacritic.
 Reviewing the album for Rolling Stone, Jonathan Bernstein wrote that "Morrison's new record bears a strange resemblance to the unhinged, rambling feel of the pandemic-era internet: more often than not, its 28 tracks come across as a collection of shitposts, subtweets, and Reddit rants set to knockoff John Lee Hooker grooves."
 Alexis Petridis of The Guardian gave the album just one star in his review, praising the musical arrangements and performances while criticising its lyrical content as "boring and paranoid", describing the total product as "a genuinely depressing listen".
 Elizabeth Nelson of Pitchfork expressed a similar sentiment in her review, stating that "as with all things Van, his genius consistently shines through irrespective of the asinine context", while simultaneously describing Morrison's lyricism as egotistical and "transparently insane".
 Both Petridis and Nelson additionally commented on the presence of alt-right themes within the album.
+Rolling Stone later included the album at number 12 on its list of "50 Genuinely Horrible Albums by Brilliant Artists", calling its material "as lazy as [Morrison's] thinking" and stating that "We'd almost feel bad for the guy if he wasn’t using his art as a way to spread dangerously stupid messages about vaccines."

 Ireland's Business Post said the album was "a late-career highlight" for Morrison who "displays an innate understanding of what swings with unusually direct lyrics".
 For Classic Rock, Morrison is "surprisingly enjoyable on (an) album of grumpy but bouncy R&B", while Artsfuse concluded that the "[prickly] and polemical tunes are surrounded by some of the most enjoyable music Van Morrison has made in years", and found it "at various points, inspired, insipid, and infuriating".
-Armond White of National Review welcomed the album as "true, rich protest", finding that Morrison's "emotional-political drive dares (to) oppose genuine political conformity".
 Jackie Hayden wrote in Hot Press that while "Van Morrison is an angry man ageing disgracefully... [such] is the sense of confrontational immediacy, there's hardly a track that doesn't justify the price of admission".
 The Scotsman praised the band who "remain mellow, intuitive and freewheeling throughout".